skip to Main Content

 The Difference Between Texas Medicaid Planning and Crisis Planning

 Crisis Medicaid planning in Texas is defined as planning for Medicaid eligibility for a person experiencing immediate or near immediate health care needs.
-If you or a loved one find themselves in immediate need of Medicaid coverage in Texas, legal guidance from a Medicaid planning lawyer like Ed Lee can help.
+If you or a loved one need immediate Medicaid coverage in Texas, legal guidance from a Medicaid planning lawyer like Ed Lee can help.
 Our firm can identify critical issues within your estate that will disqualify you from coverage and swiftly develop a Medicaid plan for your health care needs.

-Suppose you or a loved one’s long-term care is not immediate, and you’re planning for the possibility of future care in your home or at a nursing home in Texas.
-In that case, this situation is non-crisis planning or advanced Medicaid planning.
+If you or a loved one’s long-term care need is not immediate, you can plan for the possibility of future care in your home or at a nursing home in Texas.
+This is called non-crisis planning or advanced Medicaid planning.
 Overall, the most efficient way to save your assets from being drained by long-term care costs is to plan for future care.
-No matter which stage of planning you or a loved one are in for long-term care coverage in Texas, Ed Lee can help.
+Medicaid planning strategies may include Miller Trusts, also known as Qualified Income Trusts.
+No matter which stage you or a loved one are in, long-term care planning in Texas can help.

 Your Houston Medicaid Planning Lawyer

-It is a common misconception that Texans believe they own too much or their income is too high to qualify for Medicaid, but eligibility is possible with Medicaid planning.
+It’s a common misconception among Texans that they own too much or their income is too high to qualify for Medicaid, but eligibility is possible with proper Medicaid planning.
 Consulting with an experienced Medicaid planning attorney can make navigating the process of Texas Medicaid eligibility much easier.

-Ed Lee has helped many Houston clients understand Texas Medicaid and created unique plans to save our clients’ life savings from being spent on long-term care.
+Ed Lee has helped many clients in the Houston area understand Texas Medicaid and created unique plans to save their life savings from being spent on long-term care.
 Our Houston law firm can help you or a loved one craft a legal plan that prevents or minimizes the need to spend down on your assets before qualifying for Medicaid in Texas.

 Back To Top